 Once the motion has been filed, the grandparents and parents likely will be required by the court to attend mediation prior to the court hearing to work things out.
 If an agreement is not reached in mediation, the matter will proceed to court.

 If visitation rights are ordered for the grandparents, there may be issues of enforcement.
 The parents may refuse to communicate with the grandparents, claim the child is sick, doesn’t want to visit with the grandparents or that there is scheduling conflicts.
 If the parents do attempt to avoid the visitation, further court intervention may be required to enforce the order.

-If you are interested in learning further about grandparents visitation rights, custody rights of grandparents or some other grandparent’s rights related matter, please contact the family law attorneys of Beck Law P.C. to arrange for a free and confidential consultation.
+If you are interested in learning further about grandparents visitation rights, custody rights of grandparents or some other grandparent’s rights related matter, please contact the family law attorneys of Beck Law P.C. to arrange for a confidential consultation.

 Grandparents Visitation Rights Related Blog Posts